Grindelwald–Männlichen gondola cableway

 The Grindelwald–Männlichen gondola cableway (Gondelbahn Grindelwald-Männlichen, GGM) is a gondola cableway linking Grindelwald with Männlichen.
 It is owned and operated by the Gondelbahn Grindelwald–Männlichen AG.

-The Grindelwald–Männlichen gondola cableway was the longest passenger-carrying gondola cableway in the world when it opened in 1978.
+At a length of 6.239 km, the Grindelwald–Männlichen gondola cableway was the longest passenger-carrying gondola cableway in the world when it opened in 1978.

 History

 The cableway was proposed in order to provide direct access to the snow-sure and wind-sheltered Männlichen ski region and thus extend the ski season into spring.
 It was also felt that it would create interesting new round-trips and hiking attractions.